 India is a land of many festivals.
-And the different festivals are celebrated in different interesting ways in different parts of India.
+The different festivals are celebrated in different interesting ways in different parts of India.
 The festival of lights, Diwali, too is no exception.
-People in various parts of India celebrate Diwali in versatile ways with various practises, rituals and more.
+People in various parts of India celebrate Diwali in versatile ways with various practices, rituals and more.
 In most parts of India, Diwali is observed by worshipping Goddess Lakshmi, lighting up homes with diyas, giving gifts to loved ones and bursting crackers.
 Here are 7 ways of Diwali celebration in different parts of India:

 1. Bengal

-Diwali in Bengal coincides with Kali Puja or Shyama Puja that takes place at night.
+Diwali in Bengal coincides with Kali Puja or Shyama Puja, which takes place at night.
 Goddess Kali is decked up with hibiscus flowers and worshipped in temples and households.
 Devotees also offer sweets, lentils, rice and fish to Ma Kali.
 Temples in Kolkata like Dakshineshwar and Kalighat are famous for Kali Puja.
 Also, the night before Kali Puja, Bengalis follow the Bhoot Chaturdashi ritual to overcome the evil power by lighting up 14 diyas at home.
 In places like Barasat near Kolkata, Kali Puja takes place in a manner as grandiose as Durga Puja, with themed pandals and melas.
 In front of the Kali pandals, one will also notice figures of demons Dakini and Yogini.

 2. Varanasi